listlessbird/poland-ai-ts-workshop/exercises/10-subagents/10.6-isolating-subagent-context/problem/readme.md

 ## The `summarizeAgentOutput` Function

 The way this will work is via a new function we're going to implement called `summarizeAgentOutput`.
-Here's what we need to complete in the [`api/summarize-agent-output.ts`](./api/summarize-agent-output.ts) file:
+Here's what we need to complete in our [`api/summarize-agent-output.ts`](./api/summarize-agent-output.ts) file:

 ```ts
 // problem/api/summarize-agent-output.ts